codio/knowledge/source/instructors/admin/integration/lms-systems/msteams.rst

        :alt: Update MSTeams Classroom

-As above, be aware that this may change the ordering in your MSTeam classroom so review and reorder as required from the **Classwork** tab
+..
+Note:: be aware that this may change the ordering of the assignments in your MSTeam assignment tabs and if new items added, they will added to the end of the **Assignments** list.
+There is currently no function in MSTeams to allow you to reorder the assignments manually

 Removing
 ^^^^^^^^